JessicaRodriguesFelix/Udemy-Modern-React-with-Redux/comps/README.md

 JS Boolean Expressions
 - || gives back the first value that is truphy
 - && gives back the first falsy value or the last truthy value OR the last truphy value

+- window.history.pushstate()

+window emits a popstate event IF the user current url was added by pushstate()